mohanadpro/resturant-booking-table/README.md

 * [Stak over flow](https://stackoverflow.com/) to get information in coding
 * [Am i responsive](https://ui.dev/amiresponsive) to see project in different screens
 * [Diagrams](https://app.diagrams.net/) to create entity relation diagram

+### Acknowledgments

+* I would like to thank my mentor for support and feedback throughout this project, Mitko Bachvarov.